Yupeng-li/redux-simple-state/README.md

 const store = ReduxManager.createStore();

-//Inject the todos state to the root state ReduxManager.registerState(state)
+//Injects the todos state to the state tree ReduxManager.registerState(state)

 /*